rlaisqls/TIL/OS/linux/BPF/BPF communicates with userspace.md

     bpf_trace_printk(errmsg, sizeof(errmsg), store_fail, ret);
 ```

-One approach to consider is to have a config option BPF map shared between your program and user-space and if the config debug option is set, emit `bpf_trace_printk()`s.
+One approach to consider is to have a config option BPF map shared between your program and user-space and if the config debug option is set, emit `bpf_trace_printk()`'s.

 ---
-reference
+**reference**
 - https://man7.org/linux/man-pages/man7/bpf-helpers.7.html
 - http://blogs.oracle.com/linux/notes-on-bpf-2
 - https://nakryiko.com/posts/bpf-tips-printk/